Actionable Book Summary: The Power of Habit by Charles Duhigg

 If you want to eat more salads you need to be sure that your fridge has all the ingredients for a salad.

-If you want to stop the automatic action when you’re waiting in line or your bored – the above case I mentioned – you need to either stop brining your phone or delete all of your social media apps.
+If you want to stop the automatic action when you’re waiting in line or your bored – the above case I mentioned – you need to either stop bringing your phone with you or delete all of your social media apps.

 According to the author of the book, some habits have the power to cause a chain reaction and change other habits.